Frequently Asked Questions

 What is the procedure to receive an enrollment or degree verification?

-The National Student Clearinghouse is Southern Crescent Technical College’s authorized agent for providing degree and enrollment verifications.
+The National Student Clearinghouse is Southern Crescent Technical College’s authorized agent for providing degree and enrollment verification.
 Loan companies, employers, etc. may request this information from the National Student Clearinghouse at www.studentclearinghouse.org (or directly at www.degreeverify.com).
 Students may also complete an Enrollment Verification Request form located in the Admissions Office.

 How long does it take to award the degrees, diplomas and certificates each quarter?